ceciliavision/perceptual-reflection-removal/README.md

 ### Conda environment

-A minimal conda environment to test the pretrained model is provided.
+A minimal conda environment to test the pretrained model is provided. (credit to @ironbar)

 ```
 conda env create -f env.yml